xxYETTERxx/FalloutBGCompanionApp/README.md

 ## Notes
 There are a few cards that can not be implemented digitally.
-Set aside 104, 204-213 in case they come up during game play
+Set aside 104, 204-213 in case they come up during game play There still is a lot of testing required